poweredbyniks/SQL-interview-questions/README.md

 There are three different types of outer joins; let's see 1 by 1.

-•	Left Outer Join
+•Left Outer Join

-•	Right Outer Join
+•Right Outer Join

-•	Full Outer Join
+•Full Outer Join

 Left Outer Join - A LEFT OUTER JOIN is one of the JOIN operations that allows you to specify a join clause.
 It preserves the unmatched rows from the first (left) table, joining them with a NULL row in the shape of the second (right) table.

-Select * From Table1	Left Outer Join on table1.ID = table2.ID
+Select * From Table1Left Outer Join on table1.ID = table2.ID

 Right Outer Join - A RIGHT OUTER JOIN is one of the JOIN operations that allows you to specify a JOIN clause.
 It preserves the unmatched rows from the Table2 (right) table, joining them with a NULL in the shape of the Table1 (left) table.
 A LEFT OUTER JOIN B is equivalent to B RIGHT OUTER JOIN A, with the columns in a different order.

-Select * From Table1	Right Outer Join on table1.ID = table2.ID
+Select * From Table1Right Outer Join on table1.ID = table2.ID

 ### What is full join in SQL?